The views expressed by the host on this show, now documented to be almost always right, 99.5% of the time.

 Because they'll not use it.

-If the House passes the Senate bill ballgame.
+If the House passes the Senate bill, ballgame.

 Then both houses have passed it, send it up to Obama.

-He pushes John Henry on it.
+He pushes John Henry on it, and the real fun begins.

 Here's Bart Stupak.